-1. The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway and associated works.
+1. The Action and Limit Levels can be referred to Table 2.8 of this Report. - 2.
+The key marine works activities of the Project during monitoring included marine filling, seawall and facilities construction, together with runway and associated works such as - bored piling for approach lights.

-2. General weather condition during monitoring ranged from sunny to rainy, with sea condition ranged from calm to rough.
-Detailed meteorological conditions can be referred to
+3. General weather condition during monitoring ranged from sunny to rainy, with sea condition ranged from calm to rough.
+Detailed meteorological conditions can be referred to Table 2.11 of this Report and corresponding Monthly EM&A Reports.

-3. QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.
+4. QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.